Xcite Energy: History

 The company was due to repay 139.05 (USD m) of bonds which fell due for repayment on 30 June 2016.
-The Company led by Rupert Cole Chairman and CEO told shareholders at the previous AGM in Dublin that finance for the company was not a problem and the CFO confirmed to shareholders that he was in discussions about various, unspecified financial options to move the Company forward.
+The Company told shareholders at the previous AGM in Dublin that further finance for the company was being sought and the CFO confirmed to shareholders that he was in discussions about various, unspecified financial options to move the Company forward.
 The Company then announced on 16 June 2016 that they had requested an extension of bond maturity to 30 September 2016, which was granted at a bondholders meeting on 30 June 2016.
-The following day the three non-executive directors resigned and the Chief Operating Officer, Stephen Kew, stepped down from the company to remain solely as a non-executive director.
-On the 27 September 2016 the Company issued a bombshell statement saying that negotiations were being concluded between the principal bondholders and the company for a so-called restructuring that would see the bondholders exchange 100% of the value of the outstanding bonds being exchanged for nearly all (98.5%) of the enlarged share capital of the company.
+The following day the three non-executive directors resigned and the Chief Operating Officer, Stephen Kew, stepped down from the company and Cole was removed from office.
+On the 27 September 2016 the Company issued a statement saying that negotiations were being concluded between the principal bondholders and the company for a so-called restructuring that would see the bondholders exchange 100% of the value of the outstanding bonds being exchanged for nearly all (98.5%) of the enlarged share capital of the company.
 The company warned that should the shareholders not support the proposed so-called restructuring the bondholder would likely pursue enforcement action against the company.

 Private shareholders were vocal in their support to vote down the proposal, and on the 25 October 2016 the company announced that the bondholders were planning to instruct the Bond Trustee to petition the Court in the British Virgin Islands requesting the appointment of a liquidator to the company.
 As a consequence of this planned action the Directors of the company requested the immediate suspension of the trading on AIM of shares.

 The petition to place the company into liquidation was heard by the Eastern Caribbean Supreme Court in the British Virgin Islands on 5 December 2016.

 Xcite Energy was then liquidated.
 A shell Company, Whalsay Energy, was established by the bond holders to develop Xcite's sole asset the large undeveloped Bentley oil field and the OGA agreed to extend the development licence.
-To the surprise of many, former Xcite Chairman & CEO Rupert Cole took a role on the Board of Whalsay.
 Whalsay thereafter failed to exploit the oilfield and in July 2021 Enquest acquired the field from them for a nominal sum with the possibility of further sums being paid to Whalsay if any revenues came to Enquest from Bentley in the future.
 The Bentley field remains undeveloped by Enquest.

-There are many hundreds of embittered, former private shareholders in Xcite Energy who relied on assurances from their Company's board of directors and lost their life savings as a result.
-Rupert Cole and his co-directors have never acknowledged any incompetence or wrongdoing and no compensation has been offered or paid.